MitchMills/RB101/00Practice/Small_Problems_Exercises/pedac_scratchpad.md

 # PROBLEM
-Write a method that takes a non-empty string argument, and returns the middle character or characters of the argument.
-If the argument has an odd length, you should return exactly one character.
-If the argument has an even length, you should return exactly two characters.
+Build a program that randomly generates and prints Teddy's age.
+To get the age, you should generate a random number between 20 and 200.

   Input: